Internet search engines

 Qwant promises to forget user data rapidly.
 French company.

-Similar?
+Similar to Qwant?
 See runaroo.
-Promises to aggregate many other search engines and reviews sites.
-Business model utterly opaque.
+Promises to aggregate many other search engines and review sites.
+Their business model is opaque.

 2 DIY search proxies